lmodan/lmodan.github.io/README.md

-# this is our website
+# lmodan.github.io
+This is a personal webpage of Herr Giraffe